-- Reduce risk of unplanned costs
+- Reduce the risk of unplanned costs

 - Optimize investments

 Software asset management helps to ensure that all software license compliance obligations are met, removing risk from purchasing new or used software.
-When automated, it also improves efficiency of business processes and provides visibility into the entire lifecycle of how your organization uses its licensed software.
-It’s not just about buying the right number of licenses to get started – it’s also about making sure you have enough seats in use to make best use of your investment.
+When automated, it also improves the efficiency of business processes and provides visibility into the entire lifecycle of how your organization uses its licensed software.
+It’s not just about buying the right number of licenses to get started – it’s also about making sure you have enough seats in use to make the best use of your investment.

 Common Software Asset Management Mistakes